handiko/MyBlog/README.md

 Hello, this is my new "blog".
 I'll write in this blog whenever i do a project which i host in my github repositories.
-I'll write in English or Bahasa, depends on my mood or needs.
-I'll write each different entry on different markdown files and will indexed here.
+The languages i'll be using are English or Bahasa, depends on my mood or needs.
+Each entries will be written as a different markdown file and will be indexed here.

 ## Index
 ### April 2020